 I'm uncertain about the paper's status so I'm not going to reveal the name of the paper or author at this time.
 I'm also not going to use quotes from the paper, but I'll adequately describe the issues with sufficient detail in bold text.
 I've expanded on some of my comments that I sent to the author because of more recent events.

 1. The author stated that Charles Darwin’s book The Origin of Species is as important to Secularists as the Bible is to Christians.
 Both have their books.

-Christians tend to think of their Bible as immutable.
+Christians tend to think of their bible as immutable.
 A good example is some Christians* believe that the Earth is about 6000 years old.
 Modern science has reliably proven that the age of the Earth is about 4.5 billion years.
 Yet Christians cling to the belief.
 They believe that the 6000 years number comes from the Bible, therefore is the word of God and must be true.
-They're unaware that it is Bishop James Ussher's estimate from the 17th Century.
+Most are unaware that it is Bishop James Ussher's estimate from the 17th Century.

 2. The Secularists have their heros: Darwin, Marx, Freud, Sam Harris,

 Christian heroes are: Abraham, Moses, the Hebrew prophets, Jesus, Albert Schweitzer, Mother Teresa, and Pope Francis.

 - Whoa there!
 Pope Francis is a Secularist hero, not so much a Christian hero.
 Many Christians believe he's wrong about social issues and cherry pick the Bible to prove their point.
 They support Trump and Republican politicians who say that the Pope has no business commenting on Secular issues.